jeffs1212/sprinkler_system/README.md

   The "test" momentary switch starts or stops the selected valve running a fixed duration test cycle of the zone

   The LCD displays the time and date, the selected zones and when a zone is running the time remaining

+  12/20/18  starting the sprinkler run_time based on RTC = water day and start_time still needs to be written

 == Step 1: Installation
 Please describe the steps to install this project.